 The Best Time of Year To Rent an Apartment

-Occasionally we get asked the question, “What is the best time of year to rent an apartment?”
-It’s a tough question because there are a lot of factors that come into play, but here a few things to keep in mind—assuming you have the flexibility to pick a time of the year to move.
+At Rent.com, we often get asked the question, “What is the best time of year to rent an apartment?”
+It’s a tough question because there are a lot of factors that come into play, but there are some general rules to follow.

-The flip side to the above is that there may also be greater demand from renters vying for those rental units during the summer than at other times of the year.
+The flip side is that there may also be greater demand from renters vying for those rental units during the summer than at other times of the year.
 This may mean that you have to act more quickly in making a decision about a rental so as not to lose it to another interested renter.
-From a purely economic standpoint, rather than just thinking about the time of the year to rent an apartment, consider the following.